PHOT 331 A (3 Credits)

 Students with valid documentation and medical notes will not be penalized for absences.

-The best way to succeed in this course is to be present and engaged for all classes.
 Participation marks are given based on students’ overall presence during the course, including their attendance record and thoughtful contributions to the discussion during workshops, lectures and critiques.
 A low attendance record naturally leads to a low participation grade.
 Also, students’ involvement with the course material is assessed based on their efforts and level of engagement during and outside of class time.
 Students can expect a high participation grade if they keep a good attendance record and are proactive about their own learning by asking questions and sharing their knowledge and opinions with their peers during class discussions.

 DEADLINES

 While students are expected to meet deadlines given for each assignment, late assignments can be submitted after the assignment due date, incurring a penalty of 5% each day.
-Assignments will not be accepted more than one week after the assignment deadline and you will be assigned a grade of zero (0).
+Assignments will not be accepted more than one week after the assignment deadline, and you will be assigned a grade of zero (0).

 BEHAVIOUR

 This course will require students to work collaboratively with one another.
 The success of our online class depends on trust, respect and mutual support.
 Students are responsible for contributing to an inclusive learning environment free of bullying, harassment and discrimination.
-This includes addressing classmates using their preferred names and pronouns in discussions.
+This includes addressing classmates using their preferred names and pronouns in online discussions.
 It is of the utmost importance that respect is maintained between all members of the class in order to create a positive working environment.

 This class does not tolerate remarks that are disrespectful and offensive towards another’s ethnicity, religion, gender, sexuality and/or accessibilities.
 Sexual violence, including sexual harassment and sexual assault, is not tolerated at Concordia.
 Please see Concordia’s policy on sexual violence for more information about awareness and prevention, support for survivors/ victims, responding to disclosures and procedures for reports and complaints.
 You can also contact the Sexual Assault Resource Centre for information and support.
-More information and support are available at the Sexual Assault Resource Centre, by email sarc@concordia.ca or phone 514 848-2424 x 3353.
+More information and support are available at the Sexual Assault Resource Centre, by email sarc@concordia.ca or phone 514-848-2424 x 3353.

 All individuals participating in courses are expected to be professional and constructive throughout the course, including in their communications.
 Concordia students are subject to the Code of Rights and Responsibilities which applies both when students are physically and virtually engaged in any University activity, including classes, seminars, meetings, etc. Students engaged in University activities must respect this Code when engaging with any members of the Concordia community, including faculty, staff, and students, whether such interactions are verbal or in writing, face to face or online/virtual.
 Failing to comply with the Code may result in charges and sanctions, as outlined in the Code.